jamieisboss/Pinta-Plugins/README.md

 # Pinta Plugins

-A collection of pinta plugins
+A collection of pinta plugins:
+- a dither effect
+- effects to manipulate alpha channel of images
+- brushes collection

 ##Bugs